Antix5/cline-acp/README.md

 Cline handles all file operations and tool execution internally.

+## Image Support

+Image attachments (screenshots, images) are supported when using a vision-capable model in Cline:

+- Images are converted to data URLs and passed to Cline's API
+- The model must support image/vision input (e.g., Claude 3.5 Sonnet, GPT-4V)
+- If you switch to a non-vision-capable model, you'll see an error: "No endpoints found that support image input"

+To use images, simply paste or attach them in your ACP client (e.g., Zed).

 ## Known Limitations

 Due to limitations in the Cline CLI's gRPC interface, some ACP features are not fully supported: